silviobuss/demo-bulkhead/README.md

 Just run the Application.java in your IDE.
 Application is running on http://localhost:9090.

-Example
+### Example
-To exemplify this project, I will be using the idea of a bank where the operations to get cash or deposit money can only happen one at a time.
+I will be using the idea of a bank where the operations to get cash or deposit money can only happen one at a time.

 Requirements for this example: